University Video Library

 - Employ visual storytelling through b-roll to advance the narrative and communicate the story and message.

 - B-roll footage is often filmed after the main interview is recorded and provides supporting scenes for what was said by the interview subject.

 - B-roll may include establishing clips to show location, detail clips to give context, clips of the person interviewed doing something active, etc.

 - Video length should be a minimum of 10 seconds and a maximum of two minutes, with most videos falling between 30 seconds to one minute.

-To promote public health and safety during COVID-19, Healthy Hilltop videos should feature Hilltoppers in face masks, Hilltoppers social distancing, Healthy Hilltop signage, faculty teaching hybrid classes (teaching to students in person and virtually simultaneously), and screen recordings of virtual events.
+To promote public health and safety during the COVID-19 pandemic, Healthy Hilltop videos should feature Hilltoppers in face masks, Hilltoppers social distancing, Healthy Hilltop signage, faculty teaching hybrid classes (teaching to students in person and virtually simultaneously), and screen recordings of virtual events.

 Video Graphic Styles